The Department is pleased to announce its CCS Seminar Series:

 co-sponsored by the Center for Public History and the Honors College

 “Mothering and the Racialized Production of (Child, School & Property) Value in New York City”

 co-sponsored by the Women’s, Gender & Sexuality Studies Program

 (Assistant Professor of Medical Anthropology, University of Texas Rio Grande Valley)

 “‘Pushing’ Through the Politics of Difference: How Race, Class, and Gender Hierarchies Shape How We are Born”

 co-sponsored by the Archaeological Institute of America - Houston Society

-The Religious Studies Program at the University of Houston and the Program in Jewish Studies at Rice University have organized an international, interdisciplinary, and interdenominational conference in cooperation with the Universität des Saarlandes, Saarbrücken (Germany) and the Universität Rostock (Germany) and in collaboration with the Lanier Theological Library in Houston.
-The theme of the conference is “ Berit, Diatheke, Foedus, Covenant, Bund ” (the word “covenant” in five different languages, including Biblical Hebrew and Greek).
-The conference takes place on November 19-22, 2019, and convenes 20 national and international scholars who explore the origins, development, and later reception of a central theological theme that permeates most parts of the Bible.
-This academic event is for scholars, clergy, students of religion, and all who want to learn more about the Bible.
-You are cordially invited to attend all or parts of the event, which is free and open to the public.
-The conference is not on the UH campus, but at the Lanier Theological Library .
+The Religious Studies Program at the University of Houston and the Program in Jewish Studies at Rice University organized an international, interdisciplinary, and interdenominational conference in cooperation with the Universität des Saarlandes, Saarbrücken (Germany) and the Universität Rostock (Germany) and in collaboration with the Lanier Theological Library in Houston.
+The theme of the conference was “ Berit, Diatheke, Foedus, Covenant, Bund ” (the word “covenant” in five different languages, including Biblical Hebrew and Greek).
+The conference took place on November 19-22, 2019, and convened 20 national and international scholars who explored the origins, development, and later reception of a central theological theme that permeates most parts of the Bible.
+This academic event was for scholars, clergy, students of religion, and all who wanted to learn more about the Bible.
+The conference was not on the UH campus, but at the Lanier Theological Library .